vbalasu/datarobot_prediction/blog.md

 <br>
 ### Additional Links

-The Trifacta recipes and source code used in this post are [available on Github](https://github.com/vbalasu/datarobot_prediction)
+The Trifacta recipes and source code used in this post are [available on Github](https://github.com/vbalasu/datarobot_prediction).
+A video recording of the process is [available on YouTube](https://youtu.be/EGxuNmAfnM0).

 If you are interested in how to prepare training data to feed DataRobot, please watch [this video](https://youtu.be/DafaYnJe_cs).

 For more details on the hospital readmission risk model and its implementation in DataRobot, see [this page](https://www.datarobot.com/use-cases/hospital-readmission-risk/).